 Concurrent Enhancements (served at the same time): 10% of the shorter sentence added to full length of the longer sentence.
-(See page 40)

-Form 2 - Homicide Matrix
+Form 2 - Homicide/Death Offense Matrix

 These are guidelines only.
 They do not create any right or expectation on behalf of the individual.
 Matrix time frames refer to imprisonment only.
 Refer to the categorization of offenses.
-Sentencing Guidelines do not apply to sentences of death.
+Guidelines do not apply to sentences of death.
 Guidelines in effect at the time of original sentencing are to be used.

 Statutes with more specific sentence lengths preempt guideline recommendations.
-The Criminal Homicide Matrix includes:
+The Homicide/Death Matrix includes:

-Aggravated Murder, Murder, Attempted Aggravated Murder, Manslaughter, Child Abuse Homicide, Homicide by Assault, Negligent Homicide, and Automobile Homicide.
+Aggravated Murder, Murder, Attempted Aggravated Murder, Manslaughter, Child Abuse Homicide, Homicide by Assault, Negligent Homicide, Automobile Homicide, and other offenses listed in Addendum B.